xavierjefferson/FluentNHibernateIdentity/README.md

 * Contains the same IdentityUser class used by the EntityFramework provider in the MVC 5 project template.
 * Contains the same IdentityRole class used by the EntityFramework provider in the MVC 5 project template.
 * Supports additional profile properties on your application's user model.
-* Provides MySqlUserStore<TUser> implementation that implements the same interfaces as the EntityFramework version:
+* Provides FluentNHibernateUserStore<TUser> implementation that implements the same interfaces as the EntityFramework version:

 	- IUserStore<TUser>,
 	- IUserLoginStore<TUser>,